SEO Strategy: What are and Why you need to avoid Black Hat SEO practices.

 What is White Hat SEO?

-Main differences between Black hat and White hat SEO.
+Main differences between the Black hat and White hat SEO.

 1) Create user-oriented content